-- The effects of encephalitis vary greatly from one person to the next. - R In some people, encephalitis may cause an acquired brain injury (ABI).
+The effects of encephalitis vary greatly from one person to the next.

-🕂 The degree and type of brain injury sustained will vary according to the cause, the severity of inflammation, the parts of the brain affected and any delay in treatment.

-P The loss of brain function from ABI can range from minor impairments to ones that are more significant.

-There may be changes in thinking skills, emotion, behaviour and physical functioning.

-Although physical changes are easy to spot, changes in thinking skills can be subtle and difficult to recognise.
+- In some people, encephalitis may cause an acquired brain injury (ABI). - The degree and type of brain injury sustained will vary according to the cause, the severity of inflammation, the parts of the brain affected and any delay in treatment. - The loss of brain function from ABI can range from minor impairments to ones that are more significant. - There may be changes in thinking skills, emotion, behaviour, mental health and physical functioning. - Although physical changes are easy to spot, changes in thinking skills can be subtle and difficult to recognise. - Some of the effects of encephalitis become obvious when the person affected attempts to go back to work and school.

-How the brain works .33

-Cognitive difficulties .36

-Emotional and behavioural difficulties .39

-Physical difficulties .43

-Social impact of encephalitis .46